 System restore not working windows 10

-The first thing we recommend, uninstall any third-party antivirus (If installed on your System) before perform system restore.
+The first thing we recommend, uninstall any third-party antivirus (If installed on your System) before performing system restore.

 Run System Restore in Safe Mode